DevOps Engineer Masters Program (19 Blogs) Become a Certified Professional

 This concludes this blog on Git vs GitHub.
 Hope you enjoyed reading this blog and learned something new.

-If you found this Git vs GitHub blog, relevant, check out the DevOps Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this Git vs GitHub blog, relevant, check out the DevOps Certification course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Certification Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios and GIT for automating multiple steps in SDLC.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.